 For the time being, then, we may simply have to hold fast to the hope that "our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory, while we do not look at the things which are seen, but at the things which are not seen.
 For the things which are seen are temporary, but the things which are not seen are eternal" (2 Corinthians 4:17, 18).

-Gary Smalley demonstrates that trials, pain and suffering are designed to have positive fruit in your life if you are willing to allow these experiences to make you a more loving person.
+How Trials Can Turn Into Something Positive: Gary Smalley demonstrates that pain and suffering can have positive fruit in your life if you allow the experiences to mold you into a more loving person.